A K Dube

 Ken is a Fellow of the Chartered Institute of Management Accountants, the Chartered Institute of Public Finance & Accountancy, and the Institute of Consulting.
 He is also an experienced auditor and programme manager.
 In his spare time Ken enjoys travel, theatre, philately, and tea.

 Jillian has over twenty years of experience in policy strategy and operations in international development in Africa and Asia.
-She has worked in leadership, management and advisory roles with a focus on poverty, development and human rights, especially child development, gender equity and disability rights.
-Jillian played a part in unleashing the girl effect movement in Ethiopia and has held a number of roles with the UK’s Department for International Development, following an early career with NGOs.
-She currently lives in China, where she works with the government on child poverty and social policy reform for children.
+She has worked in leadership, management and advisory roles with a focus on poverty, development and human rights, especially child development, gender equity and disability rights with the UK Department for International Development, Girl Effect and UNICEF.
+Jillian is currently ActionAid UK’s Director of Policy, Advocacy and Programmes.

 Phillimon is the Executive Director of the Disability, HIV and AIDS Trust in Zimbabwe.
 He has 30 years’ experience working with disabled people’s organisations at both national and regional levels.
 This includes working for the Southern African Federation of the Disabled (SAFOD) in Zimbabwe as Regional Programmes Manager, where he was responsible for the Small Scale Economic Development (SEED) Programme.
 His previous experience includes working for the Development Initiative Services (DIS) as a development consultant for Southern and Eastern Africa, and Rehabilitation Manager at the Workers Compensation Fund Control Board.